- What does the review consist of?

-- 20 minutes to civil society, NGOs and National institutions, to make general comments.
+- 20 minutes to civil society, NGOs and National Human Rights Institutions (NHRIs), to make general comments.

 What are the recommendations?

 Recommendations are suggestions made to the State under Review to improve the human rights situation in the country.
-They can be of different nature and issue and are the key element of the review.
+They can be of different nature and cover many issues.
+They are the key element of the review.
 During the first cycle, approximately 21'000 recommendations were made to 193 States.

-The State under Review has the possibility to accept or not recommendations.
-Its response to each recommendation must be clearly explained in writing in a specific document called "addendum".
-This addendum should be submitted to the Human Rights Council in advance of the adoption of the report at the HRC session.
+According to HRC resolution A/HRC/RES/5/1, States can accept or note recommendations but they cannot reject them.
+Responses to each recommendation must be clearly explained in writing in a specific document called "addendum".
+This addendum should be submitted to the Human Rights Council in advance of the adoption of the report at the Human Rights Council.

 Who decides which State will be reviewed and when?